-Sikh separatist Gurpatwant Singh Pannun threatens attacks on Hindu temples on November 16, 17
+Khalistan separatist Gurpatwant Singh Pannun threatens attacks on Hindu temples on November 16, 17

 ‘We will shake the foundations of Ayodhya, birthplace of the violent Hindutva ideology,’ the Sikhs for Justice founder said in a video message.

-Sikh separatist Gurpatwant Singh Pannun has threatened to attack Hindu temples, including the Ram mandir in Ayodhya, on November 16 and 17, India Today reported on Monday.
+Khalistan separatist Gurpatwant Singh Pannun has threatened to attack Hindu temples, including the Ram mandir in Ayodhya, on November 16 and 17, India Today reported on Monday.

 In a video released by the United States-based group Sikhs for Justice, Pannun said: “We will shake the foundations of Ayodhya, birthplace of the violent Hindutva ideology.”